CourthouseLibrariesBC/mwlib/README.md

 ### Source Build

-To build mwlib, ensure you have the following software installed:
+To build mwlib from source, ensure you have the following software installed:

 - Python (version 3.8 or later)
 - Ploticus
 - re2c